Battle of Dahaneh: Day one

 The operation was code named "Operation Eastern Resolve II".
-On August 12, 2009, 400 United States Marines and 100 Afghan National Army Soldiers began the Operation.
+On August 12, 2009, 400 United States Marines from Golf and Weapons Companies 2nd Battalion 3rd Marines and 100 Afghan National Army Soldiers began the Operation.
 An assault wave in Humvees and MRAPs left a Marine Base in the town of Naw Zad and headed for Dahaneh in the early morning.
-Three CH-53 Stallion helicopters airlifted soldiers behind Taliban lines in the town.
+Three CH-53 Sea Stallion helicopters airlifted soldiers behind Taliban lines in the town.
 The platoon then blasted its way into a suspected militant compound, where they arrested 5 fighters and took the structure over as a base.
 U.S. Marine Harrier jets also dropped flares as a show of force.
 Just before morning light, Taliban fighters fired rockets at the Marines, including a heavy rocket intended for the platoon's compound, which overshot.
 The insurgents also fired a mortar round at a Humvee on the town's outskirts, which landed 20 meters away.
 For the next eight hours, the Taliban fired off short bursts of fire at the Coalition troops, and when the soldiers attempted to push into the town, resisted with small arms, rocket-propelled grenades, and mortars.
 Taliban forces fired ammunition and missiles at the troops from rooftops, courtyards, trucks, and streets, slowing the Coalition advance.

 Fighting subsided in the afternoon when the temperature reached 120 degrees Fahrenheit, after which Coalition forces began launching patrols into the city.
 A Marine patrol was ambushed by the Taliban within yards of the Marine compound at 4 A.M.
 Heavy fighting resumed.
 Taliban RPG and Sniper fire targeted the Marine compound which by now also had Afghan troops, but there were no U.S. or Afghan casualties.
 Taliban fighters fired volleys of rockets from a walled compound at Coalition forces, leading the Marines to call in a missile strike, which killed 7-10 militants inside.
 Taliban soldiers also attempted to encircle the Coalition troops, and a convoy of Marines in Humvees and MRAPs sitting outside the town was attacked by insurgents' mortar fire.
 Coalition forces attempted to push further into the town, but were met with heavy resistance from Taliban forces, and made only minor gains.
 Other Marine units battled Taliban fighters based in the caves of surrounding mountains.
 After Coalition forces spotted one such cave and called in air support, a British Harrier Jet arrived and locked onto the position, but its pilot refused to fire, as he could not identify the target as British rules of engagement require.